Internationalisation at home - I@H

 USI’s main objectives in this area are:

-- Develop and enhance intercultural skills for professional purposes for USI students through a certification.
+• Developing and enhancing intercultural skills for professional purposes for USI students through a certification.

-- Anticipate and respond to the challenges related to internationalisation and foster knowledge diplomacy by promoting exchange and collaboration between local and international students.
+• Anticipating and responding to the challenges related to internationalisation and foster knowledge diplomacy by promoting exchange and collaboration between local and international students.

-- Effectively welcome the international community and ensure an inclusive, safe, and stimulating work and study environment through ongoing training initiatives dedicated to USI’s academic and administrative staff.
+• Effectively welcoming the international community and ensuring an inclusive, safe, and stimulating work and study environment through ongoing training initiatives dedicated to USI’s academic and administrative staff.

 Mapping existing activities